reinderien/mimic/README.md

 Example usage:

 ```
 ./mimic --list           # Show all of the homographs
-./mimic --explain=o  # What crazy things can we do with this letter
+./mimic --explain=o      # What crazy things can we do with this letter?
+./mimic --me-harder 100  # Type some lines in and mess with every single char
 cat mimic | ./mimic      # Pipe the source through itself at 1%

 # Turn up the knob and save the results
 cat mimic | ./mimic --me-harder 25 > mimicked